sujang958/blog/src/pages/posts/proxy-and-reflect.md

 ## **What are they?**

 Have you ever seen the methods like [[Get]], [[Set]] before?
-They're JavaScript's internal methods which defind JavaScript's default actions.
+They're JavaScript's internal methods which define JavaScript's default actions.
 The Proxy allows you to intercept events that go to an object and define default actions like the [[Get]], [[Set]] I mentioned above.

 Imagine [Nodejs's EventEmitter].
 Suppose that setting and getting properties are the events that go to the EventEmitter in Nodejs and you can define what it does when the event arrives.